 According to the 2013 Freedom House Freedom of the Press report, Azerbaijan's press freedom status is "not free", and Azerbaijan ranks 177th out of 196 countries.

-Azerbaijan became European Team Chess Championship winners in 2009, 2013 and 2017.
+Azerbaijan became European Team Chess Championship winners in 2013.

 In 2013, Azerbaijan hosted the F1 Powerboat World Championship.

-Azerbaijan was the main sponsor of Spanish football club Atlético de Madrid during seasons 2013/2014 and 2014/2015.
+Azerbaijan was the main sponsor of Spanish football club Atlético de Madrid during seasons 2013/2014 and 2014/2015 to promote the image of Azerbaijan.

 In 2014, Azerbaijan hosted the European Taekwondo Championships and the Rhythmic Gymnastics European Championships.

-In 2014, Qarabağ became the second Azerbaijani club advancing to the group stage of UEFA Europa League.
+In 2014, Qarabağ became the second Azerbaijani club advancing to the group stage of the UEFA Europa League.

 In October 2015, a report by an Amnesty International researcher pointed to "...the severe deterioration of human rights in Azerbaijan over the past few years.